 Case in point, the goblet squat.

-As it is, the goblet squat is my preferred exercise when introducing the squat to new clients.
-Whether I’m working with an inexperienced athlete or a desk jockey with the mobility of a screwdriver, the goblet squat is an idiot-proof way to teach body awareness and squat mechanics.
+As it is, the goblet squat is my preferred exercise when introducing the squat to new clients and beginners in the weight room.
+Whether you’re an inexperienced athlete or a desk jockey with the mobility of a screwdriver, the goblet squat is an easy way to teach body awareness and improve your squat.

-The squat is a common screening tool with clients who come to train.
-Most times I’ll start with a bodyweight squat with the arms at shoulder width, progressing to an overhead squat to see how thoracic mobility limitations are playing a role in limiting movement.
-Most often clients’ knees begin shaking, the heels leave the floor, and all hell breaks loose.
+At this point, most peoples knees begin shaking, their heels leave the floor, and all hell breaks loose.
 More than common mobility restrictions like poor dorsiflexion or tight hips my concern lies with the lack of stability during the movement.
-The fact that so many athletes run around in the chaotic nature of sport with major instabilities sets off the alarms faster than deadlifts at Planet Fitness.
+The fact that so many folks run around playing sports with major instabilities sets off the alarms faster than deadlifts at Planet Fitness.

 Goblet Squats for Muscle Building: